Terms & conditions

 - All festivals that apply for the EFFE Label 2019-2021 and receive it, are automatically in the running for the next EFFE Awards.

 - The EFFE International Jury is an independent body and has been composed of prominent individuals whose experiences are reflecting the diversity of the festival landscape in Europe.

 - The EFFE International Jury is the final decision maker in the verification process of the EFFE Label and the selection of the EFFE Award winners.

-- Winners from the EFFE Award 2019-2020 are officially announced during an award ceremony in autumn 2019.
+- Winners from the EFFE Award 2019-2021 have been officially announced during the award ceremony on 26 September 2019.

 - The EFFE International Jury decides on the number of EFFE Laureates and EFFE Awards and defines the decision process.